ihsanosmanoglu/EECS3311_Group_Alpha/README.md

 ### Prerequisites
 - Java 11 or higher
 - Maven 3.6+
-- MySQL 8.0+ (optional, can use file-based storage)
+- MySQL 8.0+ (optional, can use file-based storage) (but will also work with others later in future)

 ### Building the Project
 ```bash